StevenRKerr/personal_website/_posts/2024-06-04-Understanding case control studies.md

 Ultimately, it is a matter of 'taste' whether to report an odds ratio or rate ratio.
 Typically the entire motivation for estimating an odds ratio in a case control study is because it is also an estimator of a population parameter of interest - the rate ratio.
 On the other hand, it is not incorrect to report an odds ratio.
 What must be understood is that the odds ratio applies to a data generating process that includes the case control sampling, whereas the rate ratio applies to a data generating process for the whole population.

+<h3> Re-using data points? </h3>

+A final confusion that arises is that in risk set sampling, you can end up having the same individual as both a case and a control.
+This can happen if they are matched to another case at a time before they have had the event themselves.
+Surely that's not allowed?

+This can be resolved by understanding that the unit of observation in a case-control study is not an indivdual, but an individual <em>at a particular instant in time</em>.
+In other words, it's as if each individual has a row in the data for every instant of follow-up time.
+That will generally result in an infinite number of observations, but the case control study only ever uses a finite subset of them.
+If an individual ends up having several of their observations included in the case control study, these should be understood as independent data points - or at least data points that are 'sufficiently independent' to satisfy the modelling assumptions that are made.

 <h3>  References </h3>

 <span id="1"> <b>1. </b> </span> Kerr S, Greenland S, Rudan I et al. Understanding and reporting odds ratios as rate ratio estimates in case-control studies.
 Hournal of global health, 2023.